Phinda Private Game Reserve

 There is no Wi-Fi at the research camps, but an occasional trip can be made to the main administrative camp if time allows.
 If you would like a South African SIM card that connects to the local network, you will need to arrange that upon arrival at OR Tambo International Airport in Johannesburg.
 There is GSM signal at both camps.

-Our expert travel planners and reservations staff can help you plan your trip should you need assistance from your home country.
-Visas, vaccinations, and necessary COVID-19 precautions may apply and will be communicated to you when enquiring.
+African Conservation Experience in conjunction with &Beyond’s expert travel planners and reservations staff can help you plan your trip should you need assistance from your home country.
+Visas and other requirements may apply and will be communicated to you when enquiring.

 Question: Who is the programme ideally suited for?

-The programme is ideal for older teens or young adults looking to make a difference while on a gap year or during a long vacation.
-While this is a once-in-a-lifetime experience, the hours are long, the work is tough, the experience is by no means a luxury experience – but it is extremely rewarding.
-Please note that acceptance into the programme is at the discretion of &Beyond’s Conservation and Habitat Team, as we will need to assess whether you understand the nature of the programme and the level of work it entails.
+The programme is suitable for people of all ages that have a reasonable level of physical fitness that are willing to learn and live communally.
+While this is a once-in-a-lifetime experience, the hours are long, the work is tough, and the experience is by no means a luxury experience – but it is extremely rewarding.
+Please note that acceptance into the programme is at the discretion of &BEYOND, as we will need to assess whether you understand the nature of the programme and the level of work it entails.

 Question: What is the accommodation like?